Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Discussion

-We posit that the 38.4\% success rate gap between Groups B and C is the direct result of the Explanation Gate forcing Germane Load, i.e., the effort required to build a mental schema.
-By requiring a ``Teach-Back'' response passing a SOLO level 3 threshold, we ensured that the learner could not integrate code without first converting the AI's outsourced logic into an offloaded mental representation.
-This confirms that metacognitive friction is a necessary catalyst for germane processing in generative environments.
+We posit that the 38.4\% success rate gap between Groups B and C is primarily attributable to the Explanation Gate forcing germane load, though we cannot fully rule out that the friction itself (rather than the explanation requirement) contributed independently.
+By requiring a teach-back response passing a SOLO Level~3 threshold, we ensured that learners could not integrate code without first converting the AI's outsourced logic into an offloaded mental representation.
+Independent neurological support for this mechanism is provided by Kosmyna et al.~\cite{kosmyna2025brain}, whose EEG study of LLM-assisted writers found that ChatGPT users exhibited measurably weaker neural network connectivity than search-engine or unassisted writers, a direct physiological signature of suppressed germane processing that corroborates our behavioral findings.
+This confirms that metacognitive friction is a necessary catalyst for germane processing in generative environments \cite{chi1989self}.